 When CBD for sleep interacts with the endocannabinoid system it has been shown that it conducts a series of calming interactions with it that appear to improve sleep, like bolster receptors in the brain that promote sleep, decrease anxiety, and alleviate pain.

-One 2019 series of clinical tests, which included 103 patients, was designed to test the effectiveness of CBD for treating insomnia.
-The study concluded that while further control groups were needed to form a definitive answer, there was evidence showing that CBD has a calming effect on the nervous system, especially when specifically formulated as a sleep aid.
+One 2019 series of clinical tests, which included 103 patients, was designed to test the effectiveness of CBD for treating insomnia and for health benefits.
+The study concluded that while further control groups were needed to form a definitive answer, there was evidence showing that CBD has a calming effect on the nervous system, immune system, digestive system, and especially when specifically formulated as a sleep aid.